 This technical guide will be revised in line with any major future survey developments.

-The Annual Purchases Survey (APS) was reinstated by the Office for National Statistics (ONS) in 2015 to meet a range of user demands and to fulfil the recommendations for its reinstatement from two independent reviews; one by Dame Kate Barker and Art Ridgeway (PDF, 570KB) and the other by Professor Sir Charles Bean.
-A previous survey, entitled the Purchases Inquiry, was suspended in 2006 due to insufficient quality in the data and to reduce the ONS costs and burden on UK businesses (final reference period being 2004).
-However, given the survey provides important information on the products that UK businesses purchase, it was decided that it should be reintroduced.
-The new survey aims to strengthen the estimates of the intermediate consumption structure of the UK economy.
+The Annual Purchases Survey (APS) was reinstated by the Office for National Statistics (ONS) in 2015 to meet a range of user demands and to fulfil the recommendations for its reinstatement from two independent reviews, one by Dame Kate Barker and Art Ridgeway and the other by Professor Sir Charles Bean.
+A previous survey, entitled the Purchases Inquiry, was suspended in 2006 because of insufficient quality in the data and to reduce the ONS costs and burden on UK businesses (final reference period being 2004).
+However, given the survey provides important information on the products that UK businesses purchase, it was decided that it should be reintroduced from 2015.

 "Intermediate consumption consists of goods and services consumed as inputs by a process of production, excluding fixed assets whose consumption is recorded as consumption of fixed capital.
 The goods and services are either transformed or used up by the production process."

-Annual Purchases Survey Stakeholder Working Group meetings are held regularly.
-This provides an opportunity for any changes or developments to the survey to be discussed directly with its government users, so that, where possible, their requirements can be met.
+There are regular meetings of the "Government User Group", which includes discussion of the APS.
+This, along with bilateral meetings with other stakeholders, provides an opportunity for any changes or developments to the survey to be discussed directly with its government users, so that, where possible, their requirements can be met.

 The original Purchases Inquiry (PI) ran from the 1950s to 2006.
 Data were collected at five-yearly intervals, then annually from 1999 onwards.
 The sample size and industry coverage were expanded between 1999 and 2001, from 3,000 businesses (covering partial production, distribution and sales industries) to 28,000 (covering full production, construction, distribution and services industries).
 In its fullest form, the PI contained around 500 variations of questionnaires and 1,400 questions, with an average of 40 questions going to each respondent.

-The Annual Purchases Survey (APS) currently has 109 questionnaire types (corresponding to the 109 industries), with approximately 53 questions on each.
-The survey questions were produced for the APS using the Statistical Classification of Products by Activity (CPA) version 2.1.
+The Annual Purchases Survey (APS) has different questionnaire types depending on the industry of the business.
+The survey questions were produced based on the Statistical Classification of Products by Activity (CPA) version 2.1 structure.